oda-hub/renku-graph-vis/README.md

 <br clear="left"/>

-* **Enable/disable graphical configurations for the graph**: enable/disable a set of graphical configurations for the graph (nodes and edges), where each configuration is loaded from a dedicated json file.
+* **Enable/disable graphical configurations for the graph**: enable/disable a set of graphical configurations for the graph (nodes and edges), where each configuration is loaded from a dedicated json file as explained [here](https://github.com/oda-hub/renku-aqs-graph-library/#graphical).
 In the image displayed below, two json files have been loaded, and the related checkbox will enable/disable that configuration.
 <div align="center">
 <img width="30%" src="readme_imgs/enable_disable_configuration-graph.png">
 </div>